 Rich Clarke, Director of Sales and Marketing for SIMCO Drilling Equipment, offers these questions you need to ask yourself and your organization before buying a drilling rig:

 All of these factors need to be discussed and scrutinized within your organization before buying a drilling rig.
-To get an accurate understanding of how SIMCO can serve your needs, its imperative to have as much information of your operation as possible.
-Because of the wide variety of drilling environments in which SIMCO rigs are utilized water well, geothermal, soil sampling, core testing knowing as much about your requirements will help us tailor the best drilling system to fulfill your requirements.
+To get an accurate understanding of how SIMCO can serve your needs, it's imperative to have as much information of your operation as possible.
+Because of the wide variety of drilling environments in which SIMCO rigs are utilized ' water well, geothermal, soil sampling, core testing ' knowing as much about your requirements will help us tailor the best drilling system to fulfill your requirements.

 [ protected]